Buttermilk Honey Walnut Bread

 Buttermilk Honey Walnut Bread has a nutty, crunchy taste from finely diced walnuts and the oatmeal in the recipe.

 Here’s what I did.

-Pour buttermilk into the bread canister.
+Pour buttermilk or soured milk into the bread canister.
 Add walnut oil, honey, salt, whole wheat flour and bread flour (NOT all-purpose flour).

 Add finely diced walnuts, yeast, and vital wheat gluten.
 Bake on a regular whole-wheat setting.
 Mine takes about 3 1/2 hours.

 Allow bread to rest about 15 minutes before removing from breadmaker.
 Brush top and sides of loaf with butter to prevent the crust from hardening.
 Allow bread to rest 15 minutes longer before cutting down into slices.
 This loaf made about 14 slices.

 This close up shows the texture of the bread.
 You can see the pieces of walnuts scattered throughout the air-pockets in the bread.

 Buttermilk Honey Walnut Bread is so convenient to make because you can make it in the breadmaker!

 We like to serve this toasted with honey on top for breakfast.
 But it’s also wonderful served with soup or stew.